20 Raiders of Liez

 “I can do it,” said Caleb.

-Josah worried the crate was too heavy for the young Evermore.
-But he proved him wrong.
+Josah worried the crate was too heavy for the young Evermore, but he proved him wrong.
 Making his way to Conall, he hailed the other two men over.
 Conall held the light right next to the label “MAILLE.”
-Chain maille may prove to be the right choice.
+Only Graybard had this type of protection.

 This last crate was heavier than expected.
 Josah tipped the candle on top of the box, then pressed it on the melted wax until it held.
 The others repeated his actions.